-RECOMMENDATIONS (4TH EDITION) COMPLY EXPLANATION The Company has had written agreements with each of its Directors and senior executives for the past financial year.
-Recommendation 1.4 The Company Secretary of a listed entity should be accound irectly to the Board, through the Chair, on all matters to of the proper functioning of the Board.
-The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
-In accordance with this, the Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-Recommendation 1.5 A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the boar measurable objectives for achieving gender diversity workforce generally; and (c) disclose in relation to each reporting period: (i) the measurable objectives set for that period: (ii) the entity's progress towards achieving objectives; and (iii) either: (A) the respective proportions of and women on the Board, in executive positions and acrowhole workforce (including h entity has defined "senior executive has defined "s rsity in es and eriod to g those of men senior oss the ow the ecutive" ployer" Gender r recent rs", as Gender s in the t the porting tive for (a) The Company has adopted a Diversity Policy which provides a framework for the Company to establish, achieve and measure diversity objectives, including in respect of gender diversity.
+RECOMMENDATION NS (4 TH EDITION) COMPLY EXPLANATION The Company has had written agreements with each of its Directors and senior executives for the past financial year. of a listed entity should be accountable rough the Chair, on all matters to do with YES The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
+In accordance with this, the Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board. (b) through its be measurable ob the composition workforce generation (c) disclose in relation (i) the machieration (ii) the end of the composition workforce generation (c) disclose in relation (c) the machieration (c) the end of the composition (c) the composition ose a diversity policy; pard or a committee of the board set jectives for achieving gender diversity in on of its board, senior executives and erally; and tion to each reporting period: easurable objectives set for that period to we gender diversity; ntity's progress towards achieving those tives; and YES (a) The Company has adopted a Diversity Policy which provides a framework for the Company to establish, achieve and measure diversity objectives, including in respect of gender diversity.
 The Diversity Policy is available, as part of the Corporate Governance Plan, on the Company's website. (b) The Diversity Policy allows the Board to set measurable gender diversity objectives, if considered appropriate, and to continually monitor both the objectives if any have been set and the Company's progress in achieving them. (i) The Board did not set Measurable Objectives in the last year.
 This is due to the fact that with the current small size of the Company, Measurable Objectives could conflict with the objective of appointing the best person for the job. (c) At Balance Date: Board - 100% men; Senior Executives - 100% men; whole organisation - 65% men and 35% women.